Skip to content

 Run it with sensible defaults

 Using delivery fee per slot of 5, deliveries per year of 48, hours saved per delivery of 1.5, your hourly value of 25, the calculation works out to 1,800.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Delivery Fee Per Slot, Deliveries Per Year, Hours Saved Per Delivery, and Your Hourly Value — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works